Squeezebox (Logitech Media Server)

 parameters |

-This service can be used to integrate any Squeezebox action to an automation.
+This action can be used to integrate any Squeezebox action to an automation.

 It can also be used to target a Squeezebox from IFTTT (or Dialogflow, Alexa…).